 - To develop and extend An tSeirbhís Saor-Chomhairle Dlí Náisiúnta, the national free legal advice service through Irish, in association with FLAC

-The Conradh also organised a series of community-building workshops in association with Irish-language and culture groups across the United States as part of the international initiative Cultúr Club in 2016.
+The Conradh also organised a series of community-building workshops in association with Irish-language and culture groups across the United States as part of the international initiative Cultúr Club which was developed and delivered between 2016 and 2019.
 More information: www.cnag.ie/culturclub

 Conradh na Gaeilge provides continuous support to the organisation's membership - to branches and individual members alike - and the number of members is growing in recent years.